fullcalendar/fullcalendar-docs/_docs-v3/event-data/events-json-feed.md

 `2015-03-17T13:13:55-0400`

-**NOTE**: FullCalendar will not accept the new Date() JavaScript constructor as part of a date string (ex. new Date(2010, 12, 25)).
+**NOTE**: FullCalendar will not accept the new Date() JavaScript constructor as part of a date string (ex. new Date(2010, 12, 25)), because the JSON format does not support object instantiation with the **new** operator.
 The date string must be written using the ISO8601 standard (YYYY-MM-DDTHH:mm:ss.sssZ).

 Example script with ISO8601 date strings: